Need help? Have a question?

 PLAR cannot be used to make up failed courses.
 Students who have failed credit courses do not qualify for PLAR assessment unless one year has lapsed and evidence is provided to demonstrate additional learning.

 PLAR assessments are offered in the fall, winter, and/or spring terms and make take approximately 6-8 weeks to process.
 This timeline should be kept in mind when submitting a Registration Form.
-Currently we are accepting registration forms for the Winter Semester, which runs from January 3, 2022 until March 31, 2022.
-The last day to register for a Winter Semester PLAR challenge is March 1, 2022.
+Currently we are accepting registration forms for the Fall Semester, which runs from September 1, 2023 until December 31, 2023.
+The last day to register for a Fall Semester PLAR challenge is December 1, 2023.
+Please note- you need to have Department approval prior to the registration deadline.

 PLAR processes are regularly monitored, evaluated, and revised to reflect changes in the needs of students and faculty.